Visit: Health Sciences 351

 Fax: (307) 766-4294

-The State of Wyoming is predominantly rural with many communities meeting the federal definition of frontier.
+The State of Wyoming is predominantly rural with many towns and communities meeting the criteria of frontier.
 The University of Wyoming is the only institution in the state that offers baccalaureate and graduate education in nursing.
 As a leader in professional nursing, outreach, and rural health, the FWWSON programs are designed to address the health and nursing care needs of rural clients, families, and communities.

-Professional nurses provide caring, safe, and competent care within their scope of practice.
-Professional nurses are effective communicators who provide client-centered care across the lifespan in collaboration with the client and members of the interprofessional team.
+Professional nurses are caring, safe, and competent clinicians who communicate effectively.
+Professional nurses have a responsibility to provide client-centered care across the lifespan in collaboration with the client and members of the interprofessional team.
 Client advocacy is grounded in ethical principles that demonstrate respect for diversity and embrace cultural humility.

-Professional nurses practice evidence based nursing.
-To inform and guide practice decisions, professional nurses manage data, information, and technology.
-Professional nurses are committed to continued quality improvement in nursing and health care.
+Graduates are evidence-based practitioners who manage data, information, and technology to inform and guide practice decisions.
+Professional nurses are committed to continued quality improvement in the delivery of health care.
 As leaders in the discipline, nurses participate in political and regulatory processes to improve and shape the future of health care delivery.

-Health is understood as a human experience encompassing both wellness and illness.
+Health is an experience encompassing both wellness and illness.
 Health promotion, disease prevention, and risk reduction are critical elements in professional nursing care provided to clients, families, and communities.

 Undergraduate and graduate nursing students are individuals who come with diverse learning needs and unique personal and professional goals.
 Faculty strive to empower students as self-directed learners through a teaching/learning partnership.
-Graduates are encouraged to be critical, inquiring, and independent thinkers in the life-long acquisition of new knowledge.
 Faculty assume a mentor role by modeling scholarship and excellence in nursing practice.
+Graduates are critical, inquiring, and independent thinkers in the life-long acquisition of knowledge.
+Graduates are creative, innovative leaders in the healthcare environment and committed to impacting healthcare wherever they practice their profession.
+[Approved 2/26/2014, FWWSON All-Faculty and Staff Meeting]